 Youth Service Awards

-Recipients of the Youth Service Awards must exemplify the following characteristics:
+Recipients of the Youth Service Awards should exemplify the following characteristics:

-Any individual youth or youth group volunteers, ages 11 to 18 years old, who have demonstrated commitment and dedication to Maryland through significant and direct volunteer service in 2018 and 2019 can be nominated.
+Any individual youth or youth group volunteers, from 6th to 12th grade (generally ages 11 to 18 years old), who have demonstrated commitment and dedication to Maryland through significant and direct volunteer service in 2020 and 2021 can be nominated.
 The nominee’s volunteer service must have occurred in Maryland and must have been for the direct benefit of Maryland citizens and/or the environment.
 The volunteer service must not be provided for the sole benefit of a for-profit business.

 - Volunteer service must be performed outside the context of the nominee’s paid employment.

-- Past recipients of the Governor’s Service Awards program may not be nominated for the Youth Service Awards.
+- Past recipients of the Governor’s Service Awards or Youth Service Awards program may not be nominated for the 2021 Youth Service Awards.

 - Youth should not be nominated for their financial contributions or fundraising, political advocacy, or for administrative roles in the nominating agency.